port-labs/port-docs/docs/actions-and-automations/setup-backend/github-workflow/examples/Jira/create-jira-issue-from-dependabot.md

 :::tip Jira integration
 This step is not required for this example, but it will create all the blueprint boilerplate for you, and also update the catalog in real time with the new issue created.
 :::
-5. In case you decided not to install the Jira integration, you will need to create a blueprint for the Jira Project and Jira Issue in Port.
+5. In case you decided not to install the Jira integration, you will need to create a blueprint for the Jira Project in Port.
 <details>
 <summary><b>Jira Project Blueprint (Click to expand)</b></summary>